calm-workshop-2024/calm-workshop-2024.github.io/content/call-for-papers.md

 # Call for Papers

-With the striking potential of causality and the enormous interest in tackling the many open questions about understanding and improving large models on the other, we propose a workshop that aims to explore the many exciting synergies between causality and large models.
-Specifically, we identify four main directions to cover in our workshop:
+Our workshop aims to explore the many exciting synergies between causality and large models.
+We identify four main directions to cover in our workshop:

 * Causality in large models: Assessing the causal knowledge captured by large models and their (causal) reasoning abilities.